The Strategy takes a fundamental research-driven approach to commodities management, while seeking alpha through active

 Commodities have historically demonstrated low correlation to many other asset class, which provides the potential to improve portfolio diversification, and the ability to potentially hedge against unexpected inflation and event risk.
 We believe the active, fundamental approach of the Cohen & Steers' Active Commodities Strategy provides a compelling way to capitalize on these important investment characteristics and take advantage of fundamental supply/demand dynamics that we believe are the primary driver of commodities markets.

 - to outperform its benchmark over a full market cycle

 Cohen & Steers’ Active Commodities strategy invests entirely in derivatives, primarily through the use of futures, although long-only listed options and commodity-backed exchange traded products may be used.
 Cash collateral is invested in U.S. Treasury Securities or in Money Market Funds that invest in U.S. Treasury Securities.

 An experienced team

-Portfolio Managers Nick Koutsoftas and Ben Ross have an average of 20 years of industry experience and have been managing a commodities strategy together for over ten years.
+Portfolio Managers Ben Ross and Nick Koutsoftas have an average of 22 years of industry experience and have been managing a commodities strategy together for over 11 years.
 Cohen & Steers has long been a proponent of real assets strategies, including commodities and real estate securities.
 This team utilizes the global resources of Cohen & Steers to develop and express their investment thesis on global commodities.